-We have examined Lakeland Downtown Development Authority's compliance with the requirements of Section 218.415, Florida Statutes, concerning the investment of public funds during the year ended September 30, 2019.
-Management is responsible for Lakeland Downtown Development Authority's compliance with those requirements.
-Our responsibility is to express an opinion on the Lakeland Downtown Development Authority's compliance based on our examination.
+We have examined Lakeland Downtown Development Authority's (the "Authority") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies during the year ended September 30, 2020.
+Management is responsible for the Authority's compliance with those requirements.
+Our responsibility is to express an opinion on the Authority's compliance based on our examination.